Bee8eyes/jaypigs-sims/README.md

 - **Number of users**: It's fixed at 5 user.
 Each user makes a different number of transactions at random blocks.
 The number of transactions Users 1 to 5 made is respectively, 1,3,5,10,15 sales.
 - **Total duration**:  The total duration of the simulation is 100 blocks.
 The scale can be considered 1/100, so block Number N in the simulation refers to the block N*100 in real scale.
 - **Decay factor**: The Decay factor ```τ``` , determines how rapidly, the significance of a user's generated volume in a certain sale, decreases over time.
 More details about ```τ``` can be found in the [Decay factor impact](#Decay-factor-impact) section below.
+- **fee**: This is the fee the platform collects from each sale.
+It's set at 10% for the current simulation.

-The current simulation contains three metrics that allow us to globally evaluate the performance of the platform over time.
+The current simulation contains three metrics that allow us to globally evaluate the performance of the platform, and how the fees are distributed  over time.
 ### Results
 #### 1. **Total Weighted volume per user over time.**
-In order to compute a users share in the total fee pool, we need to compute the total volume a user owns, at any point of time, aka at all blocks.
+In order to compute a user's share in the total fee pool, we need to compute the total volume a user owns, at any point of time, aka at all blocks.

-We convert the generated volume per sale to the **weighted volume**, by multiplying it with a descending exponential function over time.
+We convert the generated volume per sale to the **weighted volume**, by multiplying the volume generated (by a certain sale, for a certain user) with a descending exponential function over time.
 The total **weighted volume** (WV) is simply the sum of all the **weighted volumes** the sales of a certain user have generated.
 As a result, The sum of weighted volumes represents to a greater extent, the recent volume that a user have generated.
+That is due to the fact that older the volume, the smaller it's corresponding WV.
 More details about the theory can be found in [Jaypigs Distribution model](https://www.dropbox.com/s/4ypm2dvgnixfn0x/Jaypigs%20Revenue%20Sharing%20Model_v1.2.pdf?dl=0).

 WV Simulation result: